april-org/april-ann/CHANGELIST.md

   method.
 - Solved problems with CUDA compilation, but it stills not working because an error during cuMemAlloc.
+- Class interest_points and layout algorithms (still in development).
+- Added the geometry c++ class for working in to lines and point geometry.

 ### Stable changes

 - Added `ann.optimizer.cg`, Conjugate Gradient algorithm.